EnshenZhu/CIS6030_Assignment3/README.md

    ```
    Since 0.8285 is a relatively high value in terms of 1; we assume that the trained multivariable linear regression
    model may have a high performance on predicting the output.
-5. The program will also prompt the user to either **do the performance validation** of the trained model, or enter
+6. The program will also prompt the user to either **do the performance validation** of the trained model, or enter
    their own data to predict the admission rate.
    ```
-   Press 1 to see a data validation from the test_dataset; 2 to enter your only admission profile and check the admission rate; 0 to exit
+   Press 1 to see a data validation from the test_dataset; Press 2 to see the overall performance of the linear regression model on all test dataset;
+   Press 3 to enter your only admission profile and check the admission rate; Press 0 to exit
    ```
-6. When pressing 1, the script will do the performance validation of the trained model, which randomly pick a row of
+7. When pressing 1, the script will do the performance validation of the trained model, which randomly pick a row of
    data from the testing dataset, and compares **the real admission rate and the predicted admission
    rate**.
 For example:
    ```